krupkad/CUDA_PPM/README.md

 helped more in the degree-8 case, as more redundant reads of Bezier coefficients from main memory were prevented.

 ![](img/runtime1_plot.png)
-There was also a clear correlation between mesh size and execution time.
+There was also a clear correlation between mesh size and execution time, as well as the degree of the Bezier patches.

+### Second Round - Stress
 We then included all eight vertex attributes (XYZ position, XYZ normal, UV texture), which necessitated a change in SM use, as we originally read and held all attributes' coefficients in memory at once.
 Now, only one set was read at a time, and we parallelized over attribute index.